 My parents paid $70,000 for the tin-and-timber home in 1999.
-Mum left Mary Israel underneath the fiberglass-sheeted breezeway to contemplate the uncultivated nature of our upbringing.
+Mum left Mary Shelley underneath the fiberglass-sheeted breezeway to contemplate the uncultivated nature of our upbringing.
 We had a white cockatoo named Jack and a dalmatian named Mazda.
 The only indications of leisure were the dartboard, ping-pong table and a miscellaneous collection of sporting equipment.

 ‘I’ll be right back,’ said Mum.

 She found John playing Nintendo 64 in the lounge room.
-He’d been a fixture on the couch since quitting university a few weeks earlier.

 ‘Get Hannah out of the shower,’ Mum whispered.
 ‘Your mother is here.
 Go and say hello.
 I’m calling the police.’